aeternity/protocol/node/api/channels_api_usage.md

-The `payload` is an mirror image of the [call contract update](#trigger-a-contract-call-update), the only difference being that the dry-run does not impact the state and it does not need signing.
+The `payload` is an mirror image of the [call contract update](#trigger-a-contract-call-update), the only difference being that the dry-run does not impact the state and it does not need authentication.
 The call is executed in the channel's state but it does not impact the state whatsoever.
 It uses as an environment the latest channel's state and the current top of the blockchain as seen by the node.